eoiny/your-portfolio/README.md

 Yes indeed, but the idea is learn to work together and use Git & Github.
 Don't worry, there will be more complex projects later on! :)

 ## What languages will we use?
-No!
 We'll start with pure HTML, pure CSS and pure Javascript.
 No frameworks.
 The website must be compatible with most modern browsers (and Internet Explorer from verion 9) and responsive (adaptable to mobile devices).
-Iw you learn HTML, CSS or Javascript, you might find it a bit difficult but I really suggest you to participate and ask any question you have (there is no stupid question) because working on a project, making tons of mistakes and collaborating with people is the best way to learn!
+Iw you learn HTML, CSS or Javascript, you might find it a bit difficult but I really suggest you to participate and ask any questions you have (there is no stupid question) because working on a project, making tons of mistakes and collaborating with people is the best way to learn!

 ## Let's leave the Master in peace for the time being...
 I would suggest that we leave the master for the moment and that we create our own branch, and we'll merge later on.
-I'm sure that some of you, who don't know Github yet, are saying: "What the f*** are you talking about?"
+I'm sure that some of you, who don't know Git or Github yet, are saying: "What the f*** are you talking about?"
 Don't worry, we'll explain, we won't leave you behind! ;)

 ## That's for you!